 For some your it might be a big surprise, but according to the article, Excel is a key element of PLM solution used by another vehicle manufacturer.
 MAN is using Excel-based technology to work with EBOM and MBOM.

 MAN uses both Dassault’s CATIA V5 and PTC’s ProEngineer/CREO.
 After a succesful pilot last year that considered product development (ie, not production), the company chose PTC’s PDMLink (part of Windchill) for their CAD vault and PDM system.
 Configuration and structural control is principally handled via an Excel Integration with PDM Link.
 The eBOM (engineering BOM) and the mBOM (manufacturing BOM) are produced by PDM Link via the Excel integration, picking up the parts from the CAD vault.
 The implementation of PDM Link is under way but at a low speed in anticipation of a final PLM decision.

-The story of MAN and Scania made me think about importance of BOM management in complex product configurations and vertical integration with manufacturing.
-Build to order or engineering to order environments are extremely complex and require fine tuned integration between engineering bills, configuration parameters (features) and ability to translate it into manufacturing and as-built environment.
+The story of MAN and Scania made me think about the importance of BOM management in complex product configurations and vertical integration with manufacturing.
+Build to order or engineering to order environments are extremely complex and require fine-tuned integration between engineering bills, configuration parameters (features), and the ability to translate it into manufacturing and as-built environment.

 Here is my favorite passage from engineering.com article which put nail in the head of BOM importance.

 BOM management issues will be the most crucial and will determine the direction the company takes.
 Regardless of what VAG decides to do, the gains that can be made through sharp, highly automated BOM creation and MDM (Master Data Management) solutions is significant.
 The advanatge of an MDM solution is that it connects the PLM, MES and ERP systems into seamlessly functioning IT units for the shop floor and manufacturing.